What is VOIP software?

 Enterprise

-Large enterprises need a VoIP system that can manage thousands of employees and remote offices.
-Companies with a mobile workforce not only need desk phones on-premise but softphones set up on their laptops or cellphones to use while traveling.
+Large enterprises need VoIP software that can manage thousands of employees and remote offices.
+Companies with a mobile workforce need not only desk phones on-premise but also softphones set up on their laptops or cell phones to use while traveling.
 Enterprises may wish to manage their own PBX hardware in each separate office, rather than choosing a voice over IP service with a hosted PBX.